 It’s not a big deal, I tell myself.
 Normal people eat seconds.
 Even skinny people eat seconds.
 I’ve witnessed it.
 Plus, the food I cook is very healthy.
 Seconds of chicken and vegetables is no big deal.
 Most people eat complete crap.
 I know.
 I’ve seen them in line at the grocery store.

-After all, I don’t eat sugar, desert, potatoes, deep fried food, or processed foods.
+After all, I don’t eat sugar, dessert, potatoes, deep fried food, or processed foods.
 My carbs are all complex, my veggies are uber-fresh, and my fats are never saturated.
 No exaggeration, I often prepare three different colored vegetables per meal.
 How many of you all can say that?
 I’m living the rainbow plate life, ya’ll.

 Growing stricter and stricter each year, I have made my food behave, tried to make it righteous, and used this to balance out the fact that I am not.
 In my own power, I just cannot seem to resist the seductive whisper of comfort eating.